chuyaowang/obsidian/Biology/Seminars/The State of Biotech 2025.md

 *   **Technical Skills:**
     *   **AI/ML Mastery:** Deep knowledge of not just applying but *developing and fine-tuning* models (e.g., Transformers, GNNs, predictive models) is paramount.
 Experience with frameworks like PyTorch is essential.
     *   **Data Engineering & MLOps:** The ability to build and maintain robust data pipelines that feed AI models is critical.
 This includes data validation, versioning, and deploying models into production environments.
-    *   **Cloud Computing:** Proficiency with cloud platforms (like AWS, which you are certified in) is non-negotiable for handling the massive datasets and computational needs of modern biology.
+    *   **Cloud Computing:** Proficiency with cloud platforms is non-negotiable for handling the massive datasets and computational needs of modern biology.
     *   **Specialized Biological Data:** Expertise in handling complex, high-dimensional data types is crucial.
-Your experience with single-cell omics, metabolomics, and now imaging data places you at the forefront of this trend.
     *   **Software Development Best Practices:** Writing clean, modular, and scalable code (using tools like Git, Docker, and CI/CD) is expected.
-Your R Shiny and Streamlit apps demonstrate strong skills here.

 *   **Soft Skills:**
     *   **Cross-Functional Collaboration:** The "Human-AI Collaboration" model requires deep partnership.
 You must be able to speak the language of wet-lab biologists, clinicians, and business stakeholders to translate their needs into computational problems and explain your results in an accessible way.